Medway's emergency plan

 All councils are required to have emergency plans by the Civil Contingencies Act 2004, which also places a large number of other requirements on them.
 The council is affected by other legislation that requires it to carry out an emergency planning role, such as the Housing Act 1996.

 Find more information and guidance on emergency planning on GOV.UK.

 What we plan for

-As part of the Kent Resilience Forum, Medway Council has helped to create the Kent Community Risk Register.
-This register determines the greatest risk to the whole of Kent and is the focus for the Forum's activities aimed at reducing risks.
+As part of the Kent Resilience Forum, we helped to create the Kent Community Risk Register.
+This register determines the greatest risk to the whole of Kent and is the focus for the forum's activities aimed at reducing risks.

-Medway Council also plans for other threats to the community.
-Under the Control of Major Accident Hazard Regulations (COMAH) 2015, it is required to produce an off-site emergency plan and to co-ordinate the response for an emergency that could affect the community beyond the boundaries of a particular site.
+We also plan for other threats to the community.
+Under the Control of Major Accident Hazard Regulations (COMAH) 2015, we're required to produce an off-site emergency plan and to co-ordinate the response for an emergency that could affect the community beyond the boundaries of a particular site.

 Our severe weather guidance will help to keep you moving on Medway's roads, and safe and warm during the winter months.

 How we respond to emergencies

 We respond in a number of different ways, depending on the nature of the incident.
 For example:

 - rest centres to provide temporary accommodation for people evacuated from a specific area or for people in transit.
 These centres often require help from voluntary agencies and contractors who can provide food, clothing and counselling to support those affected by the incident